leodemisel/project-website/index.md

 {% include month_wen.html %}

+### Introduction of the plot
 Note the value of the bars is the coefficient value of <math><mi>&#x03B2;</mi><sub>0</sub><mo>,</mo><mi>&#x03B2;</mi><sub>1</sub><mo>,</mo><mi>&#x03B2;</mi><sub>2</sub><mo>,</mo><mo>&#x2026;</mo><mi>&#x03B2;</mi><sub>11</sub></math>\
+When we move the animen

 ### Identifying the Best Month
 After conducting regression for all 87 countries from 1897 to 2012, we can see that June consistently yields a significantly higher average Box Office compared to other months.
-This pattern persists when we perform the same analysis for countries with over 200 data points during the same period.
-However, the best month seems to vary according to country; for the US and Germany, it's still June, but for the UK and France, it is July.
-Notably, the coefficients for Canada and Korea aren't significant, suggesting they don't offer valuable insights.
-Our initial assumption is that June and July are generally the best release months for generating higher box office returns.

 Have June and July consistently been the optimal release month across history ?
 The answer is 'NO.' By conducting regression analysis across 87 countries from 1914 to 1938, we observe that December emerges as the most successful release month during this period.
 As we extend the time interval to 1980, the coefficient for June gradually increases, eventually surpassing that of December.
 However, it is worth noting that December-released movies maintained dominance as the highest box office movies in the year for a long time.